Machine Learning and Safety-critical Systems

 Machine learning and safety

+But are machine-learning-based systems safe?
+To answer this question, let us look at how safety has traditionally been assessed.
+Historically, engineers build a safety case and they repeatedly inspect the system and software design process, examining what design choices were made and for which reasons.
+For safety-critical systems, every single line of code must be tested, along with every single possible thread of the program’s execution.
 In a machine-learning-based program, things get more complicated.
 The machine learning code consists of two parts: the code responsible for learning and the code responsible for operations.
 The code is relatively simple, and mostly domain-agnostic in that it does not include any embedded domain-specific knowledge.
 As the system learns, it builds a data structure to represent its acquired learning (the actual neurons of the neural network).
 This training dataset, called a model, is huge, completely opaque and defies inspection by human beings.
+UBC MEL DSS Philippe Industry Challenges Graphic Can this huge model be trusted, if we certify the learner and verify the training data?
+No, it cannot.
+We do know that even a properly trained model with a massive amount of properly labelled input dataset may have flaws.
+In fact, it is relatively easy to produce adversarial examples that cause the system to make a mistake.
+(See the article “Attacking Machine Learning with Adversarial Examples” for more on this.)

 In short, we do not know yet how to inspect or test the trained program, and inspecting the generic machine learning code (shown in orange above) does not help much, because this code is only a small fraction of the encapsulated knowledge, which is in the data (shown in green in the above diagram).